ejosymart/gnomonicM/README.md

 # gnomonicM

-**Estimate Natural Mortality (M) throughout the life history of species** This package allows to estimate Natutal mortality for different life stages for organism, usualy fish and invertebrates, based on the gnomonic interval approach.
+**Estimate Natural Mortality (M) throughout the life history of species** This package allows to estimate Natural mortality for different life stages for organism, usually fish and invertebrates, based on the gnomonic interval approach.

 The estimation should be

-## Instalation
+## Install

 ``` r
 install.packages("gnomonicM")